-You have 32 hours to explore the crazy city of Berlin.
+You have 32 hours in Berlin.
 Here’s my budget backpacker’s list of what to do, where to stay, where to eat, and what to listen to.
+And, for extra foodie and activity ideas, check out the great list from my friends over at Veggies Abroad: Berlin vegan guide + what to do.

 With such little time, I sat down with one of the hostel locals and asked them to highlight the real must do obvious tourist spots: